tomaskadlec/lunch_guy/README.md

 Fork the project and then make pull request to [``develop``](https://github.com/tomaskadlec/d2s/tree/develop) branch.
 Or in case of bugfixes against the [``release``](https://github.com/tomaskadlec/d2s/releases) that should be fixed.

+Testing server running in a container can be used to verify your code without hassle.
+You just need to run `docker-compose up` and wait for the server to start listening at http://127.0.0.1:8000.
+Happy coding!

 ## Extending the application

 ### Writing custom parsers